DHGraz/beamerposter_unigraz_dh/README.md

 1. Verify that
    + The `beamer` package is part of your LaTeX setup.
    + You use the **`lualatex`** engine (not `pdflatex`).
-   + The beamer Gemini `*.sty` theme files provided here are in your work directory
+   + The beamer Grazmini `*.sty` theme files provided here are in your work directory
 2. Run:

 ```